Pop Disaster Tour: Reception

 Many reviewers were unimpressed with Blink-182's headlining set following Green Day.
 "Sometimes playing last at a rock show is more a curse than a privilege […] Pity the headliner, for instance, that gets blown off the stage by the band before it.
 Blink-182 endured that indignity Saturday at the Shoreline Amphitheatre", a reporter for the San Francisco Chronicle wrote in 2002.
 "Blink came off as simply chaotic, tiring and convoluted noise [...] their trademark gross-out comedy on stage was surprisingly toned down throughout the performance – perhaps ashamed to seem juvenile following Green Day", wrote Tony Ding of The Michigan Daily.
 In his book Nobody Likes You: Inside the Turbulent Life, Times and Music of Green Day, author Marc Spitz compared Blink-182 headlining a tour with Green Day to "Frank Sinatra, Jr. headlining over Frank Sinatra."

 The Pop Disaster Tour as a whole grossed nearly $20 million from 45 shows.
+It attracted 632,491 fans.
 Pop Disaster was the first concert for many future pop-punk stars, including Spencer Smith from Panic! at the Disco, and Jack Barakat of All Time Low, who remarked that it "changed [his] life forever".